cvvsu/maskNPF/README.md

 2. Run the `main.py`.

-    - Drawing the NPF images do not take too much time.
+    - Drawing the NPF images does not take too much time.
     - However, the mask detection process is quite slow if you do not have a powerful GPU.
-[Google Colab](https://colab.research.google.com/notebooks/intro.ipynb?utm_source=scs-index#) will provide a free GPU, which is a possible choice.
+[Google Colab](https://colab.research.google.com/notebooks/intro.ipynb?utm_source=scs-index#) may provide a free GPU, which is a possible choice.
 After detecting the masks, you can download the masks to your local device for visualization.
-    - You need to select the masks yourself.
+    - You need to select the masks yourself (more than one detected masks for some days).
-    - Once the masks are obtained, the GRs, start times, and end times can be determined at the same time.
+    - Once the masks are obtained, the GRs, start times, and end times can be determined automatically.

 **NOTE**: make sure that your local device is powerful enough; otherwise, please modify the function [save_SE_GR](https://github.com/cvvsu/maskNPF/blob/a959edf04f794d70e7ef8979494e8f36e317326e/model.py#L285) in the `model.py` to calculate GRs one-by-one (do not use the `multiprocessing` package).